a living room affordable hotels and guesthouses in Dublin

 Drinks and small bites are available in the hotel’s “Hemi Bar.”

-Cost: Rates at The Gibson are $371 per night for a superior double room and superior twin room, and $382 per night for a superior king room.
+Cost: Rates at The Gibson in June 2026 range from $196 to $226 per night for a superior double room and superior twin room, and between $205 and $235 per night for a superior king room.
+Additional rooms are available at different price points.

 Location: Good – the Luas is nearby and takes about 10 minutes to get to the city center.
 It is beside the 3Arena concert venue so handy if you’re in town for a concert.